callysto/training-manual/markdown/plotting.md

 py.iplot(data, filename='absValue-plot')
 ```

+### Transition
+plot.ly was built on top of D3 to make it easier to create basic visualizations.
+If you have reached the limitations of plotly it is time to move on to D3.

+****move this section to a different file
-## Advanced Plotting
+## Advanced
 Before starting there are a few distinctions you should know:

-+ WebGL: is the Javascript API that allows you to create 3D graphics in the browser.
++ [WebGL](https://www.khronos.org/webgl/wiki/Getting_Started): is a DOM API that allows you to create 3D graphics in the browser.

 + Three.js: a framework build on top of WebGL which makes it easier to create 3D graphics in the browser, it uses a canvas + WebGL to display the 3D scene.